-Bioresorbable scaffolds (BRS) are transforming treatment options for patients with coronary artery disease.
+Bioresorbable scaffolds (BRS) are reinventing revascularization for patients with coronary artery disease.
 REVA is committed to supporting the field of bioresorbable scaffolds through product design, technology development, clinical evidence, and physician education.

 Coronary stents are implanted during PCI procedures to restore blood flow and support the vessel while it heals.
 Once the vessel is healed, the stent is no longer necessary.

 Bioresorbable scaffolds are designed to restore blood flow, support the artery through the healing process, and then disappear (or “resorb”) from the body over a period of time.
 This resorption is intended to allow the return of natural movement and function to the artery.

 |Metallic DES||Bioresorbable Scaffolds (BRS)|

 |Vessel Healing & Recovery||Support the vessel during healing||Support the vessel during healing|